Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Experiments

-The learned point encoder $h(x)$ in the energy function $f_{\theta}(X)$ can be useful for point cloud feature extraction, and the features can be applied to supervised learning.
+The learned point encoder $h(x)$ in the scoring function $f_{\theta}(X)$ can be useful for point cloud feature extraction, and the features can be applied to supervised learning.
 We evaluate $h$ by performing a classification experiment on the ModelNet10 dataset.
-We first train a single generative PointNet on the training examples from all categories in an unsupervised manner.
-The network architecture and learning configuration are the same as the one used in the previous sections.
-We replace the average pooling layer by a max-pooling layer in the learned energy function and use the output of the max-pooling as point cloud features.
-Such as point cloud feature extractor is also permutation-invariant.
-We train an SVM classifier from labeled data based on the extracted features for classification.
+We first train a single GPointNet on the training examples from all categories in an unsupervised manner.
+The network $f_{\theta}(X)$ is the same as the one used in the previous sections, except that we add one layer with 2,048 channels before the average pooling and one layer with 1,024 channels after the average pooling.
+We replace the average pooling layer by a max-pooling layer in the learned scoring function and use the output of the max-pooling as point cloud features.
+Such a point cloud feature extractor is also permutation-invariant.
+We train an SVM \cite{svmbook} classifier from labeled data based on the extracted features for classification.
 We evaluate the classification accuracy of the SVM on the testing data using the one-versus-all rule.
-Table \ref{tab:classification} reports 7 published results on this dataset obtained by other baseline methods.
+Table \ref{tab:classification} reports 11 published results on this dataset obtained by other baselines.
 Our method is on a par with other methods in terms of classification accuracy on this dataset.

-We further conduct experiments to test the robustness of the classifier.
+We conduct experiments to test the robustness of the classifier.
 We consider the following three types of data corruptions: (1) Type 1: missing points, where we randomly delete points from each point cloud.
-(2) Type 2: added points, where we add extra points that are uniformly distributed in the unit sphere into each point cloud.
-(3) point perturbation, where we perturb each point of each point cloud by adding a Gaussian noise.
+(2) Type 2: added points, where we add extra points that are uniformly distributed in the cube $[-1, 1]^3$ into each point cloud.
+(3) Type 3: point perturbation, where we perturb each point of each point cloud by adding a Gaussian noise.
 We report classification accuracy of the classifier on the corrupted version of ModelNet10 test set.
 Figure \ref{fig:robustness} shows the results.
-The classification performances decrease as the corruption levels (e.g., missing point ratio, added point ration, and standard deviation of point perturbation) increase.
-In the case of missing points, even though $80\%$ points are deleted in each testing point cloud, the classifier can still perform with an accuracy rate $90.96\%$.
-In the extreme case where we only keep 10 points ($10\%$) in each point cloud, the accuracy becomes $31.05\%$.
+The classification performance decreases as the corruption level (e.g., missing point ratio, added point ratio, and standard deviation of point perturbation) increases.
+In the case of missing points, even though $94\%$ points are deleted in each testing example, the classifier can still perform with an accuracy $90.20\%$.
+In the extreme case where we only keep 20 points ($1\%$) in each point cloud, the accuracy becomes $53.19\%$.